kickingvegas/BrowseAudit/README.md

 # BrowseAudit

-A Python script to read your OS X Safari history file and list your most frequently visited websites.
+A Python script to read your OS X Safari history file and privately list your most frequently visited websites.
 Output includes HTML, CSV, and listing to stdout.

+Surprise yourself today.

 ## Quick Start Using Make